dnc77/dev-mq5/README.md

 These are the tools available in this repository:

+## gannswing

+This is just a basic Gann Swing indicator for Gann Swing charting.
+It just needs to be dragged on to the chart and it will draw the swing chart overlayed on top of the pricing candles/bars.

+### Some notes

+The indicator tries to make use of the previous candle to an outside bar to mark that extra swing but when this cannot be done, it will be skipped.
+For more details, please **try** to refer to the Swing Charting pdf sheet which gives an idea of how outside bars are handled.

 ## Price Export

 Price export is an expert advisor which aims to export prices periodically to a file.
 Files are stored in `MQL5\Files`.